tinglu/tinglu.github.io/_posts/2018-01-20-models-of-computation.md

 I'd like to study COMP30026 Models of Computation independently in my spare time.
 The notes below contain my summaries and lecture materials (&copy; the University of Melbourne).
+The book [Foundations of Computer Science](http://i.stanford.edu/~ullman/focs.html) is a good place to learn the fundamental theories.

 ## Why's